Samuel-Carnell/react-with-rxjs/docs/api/hooks/use-subscription.md

 :::

 :::warning
-Similar to the `useEffect` hook, the length of the dependencies array should stay the same across re-renders.
+Similar to the `useEffect` hook, the length of the dependency array should stay the same across re-renders.
 Changes in the length of the array could lead to unpredictable results.
 :::

 ### Example